 Limited to 40 students.
-Spring semester.
-Professor Douglas.2015-16: Offered in Spring 2016
+Spring Semester.
+Professor Douglas.2019-20: Offered in Spring 2020

-(Offered as LJST 105 and BLST 147 [US].)
-Understandings of and conflicts about place are of central significance to the experience and history of race and race relations in America.
+(Offered as LJST 105 and BLST 147 [US]) Understandings of and conflicts about place are of central significance to the experience and history of race and race relations in America.
 The shaping and reshaping of places is an important ingredient in the constitution and revision of racial identities: think of “the ghetto,” Chinatown, or “Indian Country.”
 Law, in its various manifestations, has been intimately involved in the processes which have shaped geographies of race from the colonial period to the present day: legally mandated racial segregation was intended to impose and maintain both spatial and social distance between members of different races.

 The objective of this course is to explore the complex intersections of race, place, and law.
-Our aim is to gain some understanding of geographies of race “on-the-ground” in real places, and of the role of legal practices--especially legal argument--in efforts to challenge and reinforce these racial geographies.
+Our aim is to gain some understanding of geographies of race “on-the-ground” in real places, and of the role of legal practices—especially legal argument—in efforts to challenge and reinforce these racial geographies.
 We will ask, for example, how claims about responsibility, community, rationality, equality, justice, and democracy have been used to justify or resist both racial segregation and integration, access and expulsion.
 In short, we will ask how moral argument and legal discourse have contributed to the formation of the geographies of race that we all inhabit.
 Much of our attention will be given to a legal-geographic exploration of African-American experiences.
 But we will also look at how race, place and the law have shaped the distinctive experiences of Native Americans, Hispanic Americans, and Asian Americans.

 Limited to 40 students.
-Omitted 2015-16.
-Senior Lecturer Delaney.2015-16: Not offered
+Omitted 2019-20.
+Senior Lecturer Delaney.2019-20: Not offered

 Limited to 40 students.
 Fall semester.
-Visiting Professor Meyer.2015-16: Offered in Fall 2015
+Visiting Assistant Professor Brangan2019-20: Offered in Fall 2019

 Ancient tragedy, ancient comedy, and Platonic political philosophy pose very different questions about the essence and basis of law, and about law’s relation to such matters as conflict, politics, guilt, love, suffering, action, justice, and wisdom.
 This course is a preliminary study of the relationships between these differing modes of inquiry.
 We will spend the first half of the course outlining the theories of law that govern select dramatic works by Aeschylus, Sophocles, and Aristophanes.
 In the second half of the course, we will trace the intricate way these theories are at once incorporated into and rejected by Platonic political philosophy, as exemplified by Plato’s Republic.
 Along the way, we shall weigh and consider competing versions of the “return to Plato” in contemporary philosophy.
 In addition to reading key works by Aeschylus, Sophocles, Aristophanes, and Plato, we will read contemporary texts by Giorgio Agamben, Danielle Allen, Alain Badiou, Hans-Georg Gadamer, René Girard, Martin Heidegger, Bonnie Honig, Bernard Knox, Nicole Loraux, Ramona Naddaff, Martha Nussbaum, Jacques Rancière, Leo Strauss, Jean-Pierre Vernant, and Simone Weil.